nivagator/shibbyxyz-hugo/content/os.md

 Not long after, I wiped the laptop and installed rEFInd.
 This let me partition the 1tb internal ssd and install multiple distros.
 I installed pop, endeavour, mint, and a few others, but I really haven't used anything other than endeavour.

+September 2023 Update: Still on my original installs of Endeavour on both the tower and laptop and still happy.
+I've toyed with moving to NixOS or rolling my own Arch/i3 install or going full Chad and running LARBS.
+Ultimately, I'm lazy and haven't done anything yet.
+There is an issue with the tower install, some applications take 20+ seconds to open - Thunar, gThumb, Thunderbird.
+There's something with a dmesg failing.
+I haven't figured it out yet.
+I'll probably get a new nvme ssd and start fresh at some point.

+## <a id="nixos"></a>[Nix OS](https://nixos.org/)
+The JB podcast crew has been repping NixOS hard for a while.
+I played with it a bit in a vm, but it didn't stick.
+I see the value, but I'm not in a place where I want to shift my entire paradigm quite that much.
+This is just another way of saying im lazy.
 <br>
 <br>